Outdoor Warning System

 In response to this hazard, PCDEM has worked closely with our partners to create an integrated lahar warning system.
 The Mt.
 Rainier Lahar Warning System consists of two separate components, operating in tandem: Acoustic Flow Monitors (AFM) and the All Hazard Alert Broadcast (AHAB) sirens.
 Residents will also receive warning via PCALERT and other alerting mechanisms.

 There are currently Acoustic Flow Monitor sites on the Puyallup River, plus two radio repeaters.
 The United States Geological Survey (USGS), in coordination with PCDEM, has made plans to upgrade the Acoustic Flow Monitors (AFM) detection technology.
-The USGS is working on a multiyear project to enhance the system and create new sites called Lahar Monitoring Stations (LMS) with new software, more solar panels, and some cameras.
+The USGS is working on a multiyear project to enhance the system and create new sites called Lahar Monitoring Stations (LMS) with software, real-time transmission of signals and cameras.
 The upgrade project will focus first on the Puyallup drainage.
 Both systems will run in tandem to ensure operability before the old AFMs are removed.

 Acoustic Flow Monitors (AFM): An automated system detects lahar flows by using a network of small sensors called acoustic flow monitors (AFMs) embedded underground to measure ground vibrations made by passing lahars.
 Computer base stations located in the Washington State Emergency Operations Center (EOC) and South Sound 9-1-1 continuously analyze signals from the field stations.
 Upon detection of a lahar, the computer alerts the 24 hour emergency monitoring and notification centers, who then initiate the warning component of the system.
 Warning messages would trigger immediate, preplanned emergency response actions.